realsetvin/vkax/doc/testnet-participation.md

 ## Participating in the VKAX Test Net
+To participate in the VKAX Test Net you will need to get a [Ubuntu](https://ubuntu.com/) system operational - either locally or with a cloud service.
 Ubuntu is an open source operating system which is easy to use, but still powerful and stable.
 <br/>
 <br/>

-> [!WARNING]
+> [!NOTE]
-> Failure to follow instructions may result in an incorrect build!
-The order of commands is important, please ensure you review each step
+> Learning how to use the VKAX Test Net, you will prepare yourself to do things like mine solo or run a masternode on the Main Net
 <br/>

 ### Getting Ubuntu
-To participate in the VKAX Test Net you will need to get a [Ubuntu](https://ubuntu.com/) system operational - either locally or with a cloud service.

 Ubuntu is very powerful and lightweight, meaning you can run an entire operating system with only 1 cpu core and less than 1 gig of ram.

 Some local examples include, a rasberry pi, old hardware like a laptop or an unused pc - or even from within your main PC using [virtualbox](https://duckduckgo.com/?q=how+to+install+ubuntu+on+virtual+box) or [vmware workstation](https://duckduckgo.com/?q=how+to+install+ubuntu+on+vmware+workstation).

 If you do not have any hardware resources available or you want to run multiple nodes, there is a [**list of services which offer free trials or an always free option**](https://linktr.ee/setvin) for each individual.

 <br/>
 <br/>

-> [!NOTE]
+> [!WARNING]
-> By learning how to use the VKAX Test Net, you will prepare yourself to do things like mine solo or run a masternode on the Main Net
+> Failure to follow instructions may result in an incorrect build!
+The order of commands is important, please ensure you review each step
 <br/>

 ### Install Dependencies